koculu/ZoneTree/README.md

 1. It is pure C#.
 Easy to maintain, easy to develop new features.
 2. It is faster than using C/C++ based key-value stores like RocksDB.
 Because ZoneTree does not need to transfer bytes to the native external libraries (Zero Marshaling).
 3. .NET EcoSystem does not have any feature-complete and thread-safe LSM Tree that operates both in memory and on disk.
+4. Supports transactional and non-transactional access with blazing speeds and ACID guarantees.
+5. Why do you need an SQL database or another product for the projects that a persistent tree bundled with your code is sufficient?
+You don't need to maintain another product shipped with yours!
+6. You decide where to put your data.
+You can adjust a few parameters to improve performance with more data loaded into memory whenever needed.When you don't need you can drop in memory data without a danger of a data loss.

 ## How fast is it?